Environmental Volunteer Program

 In June 2017, devastating fires wreaked havoc on large areas of the Eden District along South Africa’s beautiful Garden Route, particularly near Knysna.
 The extremity of the fires was exacerbated by the uncontrolled spread of alien plant species in the area.
 “Some of the biggest culprits for the intensity of the fire were invasive plant material,” said Knysna Mayor Bouw-Spies.
 The impact of these fires has been immense on a social and environmental level.
 General consensus is that alongside immediate rebuilding efforts, long-term efforts need to be focussed on regeneration through planting of indigenous trees, introducing ecosystem services, removing alien vegetation and catchment management.

 Greenpop is bringing its work to the Eden District as a way to launch our ongoing environmental work in the area.
 There are many local environmental and social initiatives to protect against another disaster and Greenpop aims to contribute and be part of the solution, while also teaching skills and lessons that are relevant to everyone across the globe – sharing and learning in a place that highlights some of the challenges that our planet faces on a whole.

 You’ll get involved in the following activities:

-- Tree Planting – Get your hands dirty planting trees, turning soil, and digging
+- Reforestation – Get your hands dirty planting trees, turning soil, and digging

 - Eco-Education – At local schools, we plant indigenous and fruit trees, teach young students about the value of caring for our beautiful planet and do big school clean up